HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON BASE:property.where(type.coding.code='532354.0') %}

 #### Continua Certified PHD Interfaces
 This property contains a code that indicates a specialization and transport the PHD has been (self-)certified for.
 Note there is a difference between 'support' and 'certified' support.
-The Device.specialization entries indicate what the PHD supports.
-Certified means the PHD has been independently placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
+The Device specialization entries indicate what the PHD supports.
+Certified means the PHD has been (independently) placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
 In the past, the Continua organization certified PHDs for compliance to its guidelines that referenced this IG.

 The property is indicated by the Device.property.type.coding.code having the MDC code "532353".
 The value is a code from the [ValueSet for PHD Interfaces](ValueSet-ContinuaPHDInterfaces.html) code system.